dmx-systems/dmx-documentation/docs/devel.rst

 Back-end: writing Java logic
 ****************************

 In the previous section you've seen how to manipulate a data model with Java code.
 Were you wondering what these ``dmx`` and ``mf`` objects are?
 Well they are instances of `systems.dmx.core.service.CoreService <https://apidocs.dmx.systems/index.html?systems/dmx/core/service/CoreService.html>`_ and `systems.dmx.core.service.ModelFactory <https://apidocs.dmx.systems/index.html?systems/dmx/core/service/ModelFactory.html>`_ respectively.
-But let's continue more systematically.

 What, besides manipulating a data model, a DMX plugin can do with Java at the back-end: